 Licensing & permits

-Click here to see the Council's web pages with further Covid-19 advice for businesses including licensed premises and street traders
+Click here to see the Council's web pages Covid-19 advice for all businesses including licensed premises and street traders

 Alcohol & Regulated Entertainment Licensing (Licensing Act 2003)